-The world premiere of “Molded by the Flow,” a multimedia, interdisciplinary performance collaboration between the Libra Professorship at USM, School of Music and departments of Theatre and Art, will be presented from April 14-29.
-The show will open on April 14 and 15 at the Gendron Franco Center for Heritage and the Performing Arts in Lewiston, and will take place on the Main Stage at Russell Hall on USM’s Gorham campus April 16-29.
+The world premiere of “Molded by the Flow,” a multimedia, interdisciplinary performance collaboration from the Libra Professorship at USM, the School of Music and departments of Theatre and Art, will be presented from April 14-29.
+The show will open on April 14 and 15 at the Gendron Franco Center for Heritage and the Performing Arts in Lewiston, and will take place on the Main Stage at Russell Hall on USM’s Gorham campus April 21-29.

 “Molded by the Flow” is a poetic, visual and musical narrative inspired by Southern Maine’s rich natural and human history.
 The multimedia performance explores how the state’s rivers, ocean, weather, plants and animals have inspired diverse groups of people to inhabit the area, thereby shaping the landscape and history of Maine.

 Under the guidance of visiting professor Paul Dresher and performance artist Rinde Eckert, students registered for classes in music, theatre and art, which have been dedicated to the creation of the show’s music, poetry, choreography and design.
 The instruments played in the performance were engineered and built by students as well.

 About the show’s concept, Eckert said “my governing image is both abstract and worldly.
 From the watershed, the multiplicity of streams.
 As the streams move down the side of the mountain, some of them converge and the many streams become a few rivers, increasing in speed and power.
 The power of the river attracts a community, water becoming the shared resource at the center of a culture.
 Our communities are thereby molded by the flow.”

 “Molded by the Flow” is made possible by the Libra Professorship at USM, with additional support from the USM Gorham Cultural Affairs Committee.

 Friday, April 14 at 7:30 p.m.
 Lewiston (opening night)

 Russell Hall, USM Gorham campus